Bios

 Short bio

-Brian D. Earp is a tenured Associate Professor of Biomedical Ethics at the National University of Singapore, where he directs the Oxford-NUS Centre for Neuroethics and Society in collaboration with the University of Oxford.
-Brian is also Associate Director of the Yale-Hastings Program in Ethics and Health Policy at Yale University and The Hastings Center and Associate Editor of the Journal of Medical Ethics.
-Brian’s work is cross-disciplinary, following training in philosophy, cognitive science, psychology, history and sociology of science and medicine, and ethics.
-In 2022, Brian was elected to the first cohort of the UK Young Academy under the auspices of the Royal Society.
+Brian D. Earp, PhD is an Associate Professor of Biomedical Ethics within the Yong Loo Lin School of Medicine at the National University of Singapore (NUS), and Associate Professor of Philosophy at NUS by courtesy.
+Brian Directs the Oxford-NUS Centre for Neuroethics and Society at NUS and the University of Oxford, and is Associate Director of the Yale-Hastings Program in Ethics and Health Policy at Yale University and The Hastings Center.
+In 2022, Brian was elected to the UK Young Academy under the auspices of the British Academy and the Royal Society.
+Brian’s work is cross-disciplinary, following training in philosophy, cognitive science, experimental psychology, history and sociology of science and medicine, and ethics.

 Long bio

-Brian D. Earp is a tenured Associate Professor of Biomedical Ethics and Director of Experimental Bioethics within the Yong Loo Lin School of Medicine, National University of Singapore (NUS).
-A member of the UK Young Academy within the Royal Society, Brian also serves as Director of the international Oxford-NUS Centre for Neuroethics and Society, as well as HOPE (The Hub at Oxford for Psychedelic Ethics), both in collaboration with the University of Oxford.
-Brian is also Associate Director of the Yale-Hastings Program in Ethics and Health Policy at Yale University and The Hastings Center, and Associate Editor of the Journal of Medical Ethics
+Brian D. Earp, PhD is Associate Professor of Biomedical Ethics within the Yong Loo Lin School of Medicine at the National University of Singapore (NUS), and Associate Professor of Philosophy at NUS by courtesy.
+Brian Directs the Oxford-NUS Centre for Neuroethics and Society at NUS and the University of Oxford, and is Associate Director of the Yale-Hastings Program in Ethics and Health Policy at Yale University and The Hastings Center.
+In 2022, Brian was elected to the UK Young Academy under the auspices of the British Academy and the Royal Society.

-Brian’s work is cross-disciplinary, following training in philosophy, cognitive science, psychology, history and sociology of science and medicine, and ethics.
-A co-recipient of the 2018 Daniel M. Wegner Theoretical Innovation Prize from the Society for Personality and Social Psychology, Brian was also one of four named finalists for the 2020 John Maddox Prize for “standing up for science” (awarded by Sense about Science and Nature).
-Brian is also recipient of both the Robert G. Crowder Prize in Psychology and the Ledyard Cogswell Award for Citizenship from Yale University, where, as an undergraduate, Brian was elected President of the Yale Philosophy Society and served as Editor-in-Chief of the Yale Philosophy Review
+Brian’s work is cross-disciplinary, following training in philosophy, cognitive science, experimental psychology, history and sociology of science and medicine, and ethics.
+A co-recipient of the 2018 Daniel M. Wegner Theoretical Innovation Prize from the Society for Personality and Social Psychology, Brian was also one of four named finalists for the 2020 John Maddox Prize for “standing up for science” (awarded by Nature).
+Brian is also recipient of both the Robert G. Crowder Prize in Psychology and the Ledyard Cogswell Award for Citizenship from Yale University, where, as an undergraduate, Brian was elected President of the Yale Philosophy Society and served as Editor-in-Chief of the Yale Philosophy Review.

 Brian then conducted graduate research in psychological methods as a Henry Fellow of New College at the University of Oxford, followed by a degree in the history, philosophy, and sociology of science, technology, and medicine as a Cambridge Trust Scholar and Rausing Award recipient at Trinity College at the University of Cambridge.
-After spending a year in residence as the inaugural Presidential Scholar in Bioethics at The Hastings Center in Garrison, New York, Brian was appointed Benjamin Franklin Resident Graduate Fellow at Yale University while completing a dual Ph.D. in philosophy and psychology.
-Brian’s books or essays have been translated into Polish, Dutch, German, Italian, Spanish, French, Portuguese, Japanese, and Hebrew.
+After spending a year in residence as the inaugural Presidential Scholar in Bioethics at The Hastings Center in Garrison, New York, Brian was appointed Benjamin Franklin Resident Graduate Fellow while completing a dual Ph.D. in philosophy and psychology at Yale University.
+Brian’s essays have been translated into Polish, German, Italian, Spanish, French, Portuguese, Japanese, and Hebrew.